 In June 2012 Ne’imah celebrated its 20th anniversary by organizing, hosting and sponsoring the first Albany Jewish Choral Festival.
 Several local choral groups from synagogues from the Capital Region celebrated this milestone together with Ne’imah.
 It was a very successful event.

-Ne’imah has received support from the Jewish Federation of Northeastern New York, the Sidney and Beatrice Albert Foundation, the Arts Center of the Capital Region through the New York State Council on the Arts, a State agency, the Golub Foundation, and Capital District businesses and individuals.
+Ne’imah has received support from the Jewish Federation of Northeastern New York, the Arts Center of the Capital Region and the New York State Council on the Arts, a State agency, the Golub Foundation, and Capital District businesses and individuals.